semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 sink(my_set)
 ```

-If we wrote the source specification below, the pattern formula would only match the occurrence of `x` that is the actual parameter of `make_tainted`, but it would not affect the occurrence of `x` that is passed to `sink`.
-They are the same variable, but they are different occurrences, and only the fist one is matched by the source specification.
-At the same time, Semgrep does not know that `make_tainted` is actually updating the variable `x` by side-effect.
-Thus, a taint rule using such specification would not produce any finding.
+Using the source specification below, the pattern formula only matches the occurrence of `x` that is the actual parameter of `make_tainted`, but it does not affect the occurrence of `x` that is passed to `sink`.
+Both are the same variable but in different occurrences.
+Only the first one is matched by the source specification.
+At the same time, Semgrep does not know that `make_tainted` is updating the variable `x` by side-effect.
+Thus, a taint rule using such specifications does not produce any finding.

 ```yaml
 pattern-sources: